 When night falls, Disney Cast Members bring out carts of light up gear to sell.
 Since these are pretty pricey, I recommend grabbing some glow sticks in advance.
 Michael’s is my go to store for purchasing them; you can get 12 for $1.

 Some people prefer to take pictures on a real camera instead of their iPhone.
 If this applies to you, do not forget to charge your battery or pack extra loose batteries.

 There is no escaping the Florida sun.
 Do not forget these!

 Hat or Visor

 During the summer months, it is beneficial to wear a hat/visor to help keep the sun off of your face, as it incredibly strong.
 Even on days when we apply sunscreen multiple times, we go home with red faces.

 I like to pack a couple bottles of water.
-Bottles are sold for $3 at the parks, which adds up quickly.
+Bottles are $3 inside of the parks, which adds up quickly.
 Even if it is only two bottles of water per person, we save a couple of dollars and have it on demand instead of having to stand in line to buy one.

 Tip: Wrap your water bottles in a beach towel so that your other items do not get wet.
 Plus, you have a beach towel should you need to sit down and wait on a parade or dry off after a water ride.